wojciechszmelczerczyk/mern-notes-app/server/docs/note/post.md

 Code: `400 BAD REQUEST`

-Condition: If provided name is longer than 8 chars.
+Condition: If provided title is longer than 8 chars.

 ```json
 {